ppetrovtv/pine_script_docs/source/Pine_Script_Release_Notes.rst

 -  barstate.isrealtime, barstate.ishistory, barstate.islast,
    barstate.isnew --- while using built-in variables
 -  While using strategy combined with calc\_on\_every\_tick=true.
--  While using a built-in variable --- timenow, n (Doesn’t relate to the historical and real-time data difference, but still causes the “repainting” issue sometimes).
+-  While using a built-in variable --- timenow, n (Doesn't relate to the historical and real-time data difference, but still causes the “repainting” issue sometimes).